What are Brain Supplements and Do They Really Work?

 The foods we consume directly determine the amount of energy we have to heal, function, and perform - and support the growth, maintenance, and development of every cell in our body.

-In your Viome scores, the foods on your Recommend and Enjoy lists work to support the individual needs of not just your gut - or even your gut microbiome - but to help balance your system as a whole.
+In your Viome scores, the foods on your Superfood and Enjoy lists work to support the individual needs of not just your gut - or even your gut microbiome - but to help balance your system as a whole.
 By minimizing or avoiding foods that counter that initiative, your body is better prepared to function to the best of its ability.